Frequently Asked Questions

 Do we have to provide a vendor meal?

 Yes, a meal must be provided for myself and any assistant or photographer that is working with me for more than 5 hours.
 We want to be alert and energized for your wedding.
 If you’re not sure how vendor meals work just ask your coordinator or caterer and they’ll be able to help you.
-I just kindly ask that we get feed the same time as you, so we’ll be able to get back to covering your wedding when you’re done eating.
+I just kindly ask that we are served at the same time as you, so we’ll be able to get back to covering your wedding when you’re done eating.

 Can we meet in person?

 Yes!
 I actually prefer to meet my clients in person.
 Since I work from home, I typically meet you at a convenient location for coffee or tea to discuss the details of your wedding day.
-I also understand that you may have a very busy schedule, so if meeting in person doesn’t work best for you we can chat via Facetime, Skype or phone call.
+I also understand that you may have a very busy schedule, so if meeting in person doesn’t work for you we can chat via Facetime, Skype or phone.